CIRES, NOAA Scientists Receive Presidential Honor

 “We’re thrilled that Brian and Andrew are being recognized for their pioneering work at CIRES,” said Terri Fiez, CU Boulder’s vice chancellor for research and innovation.
 “By advancing scientific understanding of our dynamic relationship with the planet, their leadership is paving the way for future innovations with the potential to transform communities in Colorado and across the world.”

-Andrew Hoell is a research meteorologist in NOAA’s Physical Sciences Division whose work focuses on drought, including predictability of food and water insecurity and impacts on communities around the world.
+Andrew Hoell is a research meteorologist in NOAA’s Physical Sciences Laboratory whose work focuses on drought, including predictability of food and water insecurity and impacts on communities around the world.

 Established in 1996, the PECASE acknowledges the contributions scientists and engineers have made to the advancement of science, technology, engineering, and mathematics (STEM) education and to community service as demonstrated by scientific leadership, public education, and community outreach.